flexibo/cleo/README.md

 We aim to make a todo list app that is simple, fun and flexible which will also encourage students who are easily distracted to be more productive and motivated with the help of a little companion.

 # Scope of Project
-The *desktop app* provides a UI interface for users to plan out their tasks and subtasks.
+The **desktop app** provides a UI interface for users to plan out their tasks and subtasks.

 Features to be completed by mid June:
 TodoList components
 Adding, removing, editing tasks and subtasks
-Setting deadlines for each task (main and subtask) Setting priority for each main task
+Setting deadlines for each subtask
+Setting priority for each main task
 Timer component
 Pomodoro timer with 2 different time phases, work and rest (adjustable time periods)